fubar2/treeval_gal/README.md

 ### Work in Progress - documenting TreeVal

 For the “rapid” workflow, not all the 18 subworkflows are needed, so this makes a good first target for implementation.
-Links indicate that the subworkflow logic and command lines have been documented.
 There may be others that are called by ones listed here - will only know when all these have been documented.

 1. [yaml_input](yaml_input)
 4. [gap_finder](gap_finder)